Tristramg/inouifi/readme.md

 Display information about your train (only inoui TGV): speed and stops (possibily with delay).

-This tool can be combined with other tools (I my case with [waybar](https://github.com/Alexays/Waybar)).
+This tool can be combined with other tools (in my case with [waybar](https://github.com/Alexays/Waybar)).

 It requires to be connected to the train’s wifi.